 A moderate, steady iodine intake is ideal for thyroid health.
 Most plants do not require this mineral for growth, so their contents vary and tend to be low.
 Iodine fortification of milk and yoghurt alternatives is becoming more common, but this is not standard practice.
 If you consume around 500ml of iodine-fortified plant milk daily, this can provide a good amount of iodine.
 Alternatively, a supplement containing potassium iodate or potassium iodide, such as VEG 1, is a reliable option.

 Selenium helps our bodies to fight infections and protect cells and tissues from damage.
 Similar to iodine, most plants do not require selenium for their growth.
 They contain lower amounts when grown in soil with a lower selenium content, which is a common issue in some areas, including Europe.
 Supplementation is recommended as a reliable way of guaranteeing an adequate intake of this mineral.

 Extra B vitamins: B2, B6 and folic acid

 Vegan diets contain adequate B6, B2 and folic acid if they are well-planned.
 However, these B vitamins are included in VEG 1 because they work with B12 to help it do its job.

-To find out more about VEG 1, please visit our shop.
+To buy VEG 1, please visit our shop, etsy or eBay.

 The views expressed by our bloggers are not necessarily the views of The Vegan Society.